Rodrigues starling: Extinction

+Leguat's 1708 maps of Rodrigues and his settlement.

 Leguat mentioned that pigeons only bred on islets off Rodrigues, due to predation from rats on the mainland.
 This may be the reason why Tafforet only observed the Rodrigues starling on an islet.
 By Tafforet's visit in 1726, the bird must have either been absent or very rare on mainland Rodrigues.
 Rats - constituting an Invasive species - could have arrived in 1601, when a Dutch fleet surveyed Rodrigues.
 The islets would have been the last refuge for the bird, until the rats colonised them, too.
 The Rodrigues starling was extinct by the time French scientist Alexandre Guy Pingré visited Rodrigues during the French 1761 Transit of Venus expedition.

 The large populations of tortoises and marine turtles on Rodrigues resulted in the export of thousands of animals, and cats were introduced to control the rats, but the cats attacked the native birds and tortoises as well.
 The Rodrigues starling was already extinct on the mainland by this time.
 Rats are adept at crossing water, and inhabit almost all islets off Rodrigues today.
 At least five species of Aplonis starlings have become extinct in islands of the Pacific Ocean, and rats also contributed to their demise.